fbertram/TuringTrader/README.md

 # FUB Trading Simulator
 This project implements a trading simulator for stocks and options with the following features:

-* import data in CSV format, either as plain files, or zipped archives with customizable column-mapping
+* import data in various CSV formats and with customizable column-mapping
+* automatic download/ update of data files from web sources
 * calculate indicators, with a growing library of standard indicators
 * simulate stock trades, and portfolios of stocks.
 Currently market and stop orders are supported
 * simulate option trades.
 Currently this is limited to cash-settled European-style options